alcremytyl/alcremytyl.github.io/content/blog/cs-348-quarter_3.md

 tags: CS@Worcester,CS-348,Quarter-3
 ---

 After doing the clean code assignments, I remembered a YouTube channel I used to watch, [CodeAesthetic](https://www.youtube.com/@CodeAesthetic), that focused on code design and readability.
-I want to talk about three of his videos that adhere to clean code.
+I want to talk about two of his videos that adhere to clean code.

 <br>